Designing for iPad: Reality Check

 And this is one of the main challenges iPad app design poses to interaction designers.
 How do you make navigating on iPad as easy as breaking an egg?
 And in particular, how do you measure information on a device without static scrollbar?

-In order to make the user feel in control of an iPad app you either need a strong, simple structured content model that is consistent with the mental model of most users (like the brilliant Marvel application), or you need to re-invent the way information is measured and orientation is given.
+In order to make the user feel in control of an iPad app you either need a strong, simple, structured content model that is consistent with the mental model of most users (like the brilliant Marvel app), or you need to re-invent the way information is measured and orientation is given.

 Working on our word processor we have been experimenting with zooming, using the page stack metaphor, and scrolling to give the user orientation of where in the text they currently are.
 We also tried to combine both.
-Of course, we experimented with progress bars and… I think we have a better solution than scroll bars, stacks, or zooming maps.
-Using time as a measure.
-We call it the Average Reading Time or the ART system.
+Of course, we experimented with progress bars and… I think we have a better solution than all of them: Using time as a measure.
+We call it Reading Time.

-Imagine, when you read a book, it doesn’t show you how many pages are left or how many words you have read, but how far into the text you are time wise and how much reading time is still ahead of you.
-Imagine that, when you write a text it doesn’t count words but the right column tells you:
+Imagine, when you read a book, it doesn’t show you how many pages are left or how many words you have read, but how far into the text you are time-wise and how long it will take you to finish.
+Imagine when writing a text seeing:

-- how much time it would take you to read your text until the cursor position (top number)
+- How long it would take to read your text until the caret (top number)

-If, instead of trying to figure out what that scrollbar, that page number, or that Street Fighter power bar could mean, you just look at the time read and time remaining, and you know where you are.
+Instead of trying to figure out what that scrollbar, page number, or Street Fighter power bar actually mean, you just look at the time read and time remaining, and you know where you are.